AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 There are a lot more methods in JavaScript.
 You can find a whole list of methods and properties for strings (here)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Methods_Index].

-We might also want to take two strings and combine or concatenate them.
-Concatenation simply means to take two strings and stick them together using the ```+``` operator like so!
+We might also want to take two strings and combine or *concatenate* them.
+Concatenation simply means to take two strings and stick them together using the `+` operator, like so!

 ```js
 		var book = "Happy";